davids7788/QUBO-V2/README.md

 python simplified_simulation.py [-h] [--config_file CONFIG_FILE] [--ptarmigan_file PTARMIGAN_FILE] [--geometry_file GEOMETRY_FILE] [--target_folder TARGET_FOLDER]
 ```

-## Preselection and QUBO-building
+## Preselection and QUBO-preparation
-In the preselection, possible parts of track candidates, doublets and triplets, are created.
-To reduce the computational
+In the preselection, doublet and triplets are created.
+To reduce the computational costs of this
-costs of this combinatorial task, constraints on the creation of these Xplets are set.
+combinatorial task, constraints on the creation of multiplets are set.
 Additionally, coefficients for the
-pattern recognition task in the form of a Quadratic Unconstrained Binary Optimisation (QUBO) are set.
+pattern recognition task in the form of a Quadratic Unconstrained Binary Optimisation (QUBO) are applied.
-Additionally, generator level Xplets from truth information are computed and saved into a single .npy file.
+Generator level multiplets from truth information are computed and saved into a single .npy file as a reference
+to enable the possibility of calculating efficiency and fake rate.
-To run the preselection the following arguments are needed:
+To run the preselection and QUBO preparation the following arguments are needed:
    * `configuration:` configuration of the preselection, see [here](docs/qubo_preparation.md)
    * `tracking data:` detector hit information in .csv similar [TrackML challenge](https://www.kaggle.com/c/trackml-particle-identification)
    * `geometry:` file of the detector configuration in .csv format